datawire/ambassador-docs/docs/emissary/pre-release/howtos/consul.md

 </Alert>

-## Environment variables
+### Environment variables

 The Ambassador Consul Connector can be configured with the following environment variables.
-The defaults will be best for most use-cases.
+The defaults are best for most use-cases.

 | Environment Variable               | Description                                                                                                                                                                                           | Default                                              |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|